A kind-hearted man has captured the moment he helped free a bird completely frozen to the ground.

 “It felt really great and was awesome to help an animal in distress, especially when it wasn’t hurt.

-“Hopefully it rejoined its friends.
+“Hopefully, it rejoined its friends.

-“The message I would like to point out is be on the lookout for animals or people who need a hand.
+“The message I would like to point out is to be on the lookout for animals or people who need a hand.

-“It took less than a minute for me to do this and it made a big difference.
+“It took less than a minute for me to do this, and it made a big difference.

-“Sometimes it doesn’t look like someone or something is in peril, but it just takes a few mins to check in or check on someone or something.
+“Sometimes it doesn’t look like someone or something is in peril, but it just takes a few minutes to check in or check on someone or something.

 “Always keep an eye out.”